Dr. Amy Gilreath

 As a long-standing faculty member of Orvieto Musica, a chamber music festival held in Orvieto Italy and the current Director of the Festival’s Trumpet Fest, Amy has taught and performed with many trumpet professors and students from the US who have attended the festival throughout the years.
 As the Director of TrumpetFest, she conducts the trumpet ensemble, presents master classes for the participants, and performs on the TrumpetFest concerts.

-In 2019 Dr. Gilreath retired as Professor of Trumpet at Illinois State University after serving on the faculty since 1990.
-During her time there she was the first faculty member to be awarded the Illinois State University Outstanding Creative Arts Award for her numerous national and international performances as a chamber musician, soloist and orchestral musician and many publications in international journals.
+In 2021 Dr. Gilreath become a Trumpet Professor at the University of Illinois at Urbana-Champaign.
+Before this she held the position of Professor of Trumpet at Illinois State University from 1990-2019.
+During her time at ISU she was the first faculty member to be awarded the Illinois State University Outstanding Creative Arts Award for her numerous national and international performances as a chamber musician, soloist and orchestral musician and many publications in international journals.
 She was also a recipient of the Outstanding Teacher Award in the School of Music.
 Her students have also won numerous awards, teach throughout the United States at universities and public schools, and are performing in Canada, Portugal, Finland, and Saudi Arabia, and in the United States Army Band, the United States Coast Guard Band, and numerous military field bands throughout the US.
 She currently serves on the Board of Directors for the International Women’s Brass Conference and has served twice on the Board of Directors for the International Trumpet Guild.
 Amy has also been a featured artist in the highly acclaimed international brass magazine “The Brass Herald.”

-Growing up in a time when young girls did not play the trumpet, let alone pursue a musical career in trumpet, Amy is proud of her role of helping break the glass ceiling of this long time stigma.
-After receiving her Doctor of Musical Arts and a Masters in Performance from the University of Illinois, Amy was one of the few women to hold a full time university trumpet professor position in the 1990’s, and the first woman trumpet professor at Illinois State University.
-In 2010 a dream of hers became reality when she became the first woman soloist at the International Romantic Trumpet Festival in St. Petersburg, Russia.
-While in Russia, she also presented a recital and masterclass at the famed Moscow Conservatory.
+Growing up in a time when young girls did not play the trumpet, let alone pursue a musical career in trumpet, Amy is proud of her role of helping break the glass ceiling of this long-time stigma.
+After receiving her Doctor of Musical Arts and a Masters in Music Performance from the University of Illinois, Amy was one of the few women to hold a full-time university trumpet professor position in the 1990’s, the first woman trumpet professor at Illinois State University, and now the first brass professor at the University of Illinois Urbana-Champaign.